 This was before the first Hellboy movie came out (so a long time ago).
 I told him I wanted to make Pinocchio into a crude stop motion film much like my eastern European influences.
 Jan Svankmajer is one of my favorite filmmakers.
 If you are familiar with his work or that of the Quay Brothers, you can somewhat see how I envision Pinocchio.
 I told him about the color palette, tone and texture the film would have.
 Then I asked him if he would direct it.
 But due to my enthusiasm and vision for the film, he could see that i didn't need a director...I needed a producer.

 He said he would produce it.
 Shortly after that, I was called into the Jim Henson company to meet with a producer there, only to find out that they were interested in turning my Pinocchio book into a film as well.
 I said, "That's funny.
 I just met with Guillermo Del Toro about the same thing and he's interested in producing it.

 In the spring of 2010, three things happened.
 First, I went to New Zealand to work with GDT and Matthew on the treatment.
-This was a rough week, but through a couple arguments, we created a springboard for the script.
-Secondly, I was teamed up with an experienced animation director, who would direct along side with me.
+This was a rough week, but after a few days of pounding out ideas, we created a springboard for the script.
+Secondly, I was teamed up with an experienced animation director, who would direct along side me.
 This was Mark Gustafson who worked on Fantastic Mr. Fox.
 The two of us got along great (for a couple of cynical old bats) and shared a cohesive vision.
 Third (and most importantly) we received a development deal from French Studio, Pathe.

 This development money was used to build a team of artists and place them on the Jim Henson Company lot.
-With Mark and my direction, they developed the look of the film during three months of the summer.
-I was not (nor am I) the ART DIRECTOR.
+Together, we developed the look of the film during three months of the summer.